aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-performing-platform-verification-latency-tests.md

     :   Is the path to the folder where the report is generated.

-## Generating a JUnit latency test report
+## Generating a JUnit latency test report {#cnf-performing-end-to-end-tests-junit-test-output_cnf-latency-tests}

 Use the following procedures to generate a JUnit latency test output and test failure report.